mspaintmsi/superUser/msvc/README.txt

 Visual Studio / MSVCRT
 ======================

-By default, Visual Studio uses the Visual C++ runtime (msvcrtXX.dll) included in the latest "Visual C++ Redistributable".
+By default, Visual Studio uses the Visual C++ runtime (vcruntimeXXX.dll) included in the latest "Visual C++ Redistributable".
 The compiled program needs this DLL to run.

-To eliminate this dependency, the program can be statically linked with the library, but this increases enormously the size of the executable (hundreds of KBytes).
+To eliminate this dependency, the program can be statically linked with the library, but this increases enormously the size of the executable (more than a hundred KBytes).

 The solution is to link against the unversioned msvcrt.dll that comes with all versions of Windows.
 This will completely eliminate any dependency on a specific toolchain/dll on end-user systems.
 Moreover, the size of the executable is very small (around 13 KB !).

-To do so, the program must be statically linked against the MSVCRT.LIB library.
-This is not included with Visual Studio.
+To do so, the program must be statically linked against the minimal MSVCRT.LIB import library.
+This one is not included in Visual Studio.
 It must be extracted from the Windows Driver Kit (WDK).
+It should not be confused with the normal MSVCRT.LIB file contained in Visual Studio, which requires the classic VC++ runtime.

 We need both versions of the library, a 32-bit and a 64-bit, renamed msvcrt32.lib and msvcrt64.lib.
-These files must be copied to this /msvc directory before compiling/linking the project with Visual Studio.
+These files must be copied to this "msvc" directory before compiling/linking the project with Visual Studio.

 The WDK 7.1 can be downloaded directly from Microsoft: